 Still Journeying North

 Reports of monarchs are picking up in Canada.
 The Upper Midwest remains a hotspot of activity, but migration is slower farther east.
-And more reports of western monarchs are needed.
+And Western monarchs are venturing further north in California and Oregon, with new observations from Utah.
+More reports of monarchs and milkweed at all life stages are needed!

 Eastern Monarch Population